LinuxTerminali/crickbuzz_cricket_score/README.md

 # crickbuzz cricket score Tracker
 A Terminal based program to follow live cricket score by scraping crickbuzz.com

 Script requires Python3.5
-Audio on wicket fallright now only works in Linux
+notification on wicket Linux only
 ## How to use: